maved0903/library_madayag/README.md

     - **Endpoint:** `/books_authors/delete`
     - **Method:** `DELETE`
     - **Description:**
-      This API endpoint allows a user to delete an existing book-author relationship from the database.
-The `collectionId` must be provided in the request body to identify the record to delete.
-Upon successful deletion, the system will revoke the current token and return a new token for further authentication.
+      This API endpoint enables users to remove an existing book-author relationship from the database.
+The request body must include the collectionId to specify the record to be deleted.
+After the deletion is successfully completed, the current token is revoked, and a new token is issued for continued authentication.

     - **Sample Request:**
         ```json